Admission Application Deadline: January 15

 - We will be communicating with you through CSDCAS.
 To be certain you receive these emails, please add CSDCAS to your accepted senders and check junk mail on a regular basis.

-- All applicants will receive, via email through CSDCAS, an application decision (admission offer, wait list, or denied) by March 4, 2022.
+All applicants will receive, via email through CSDCAS, an application decision (admission offer, wait list, or denied) during the first two weeks of March.

 - A baccalaureate degree from an accredited institution.